joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 On the other hand, Jolien is more likely to be satisfied by the quality of her drinking water, along with 93% of her fellow citizens, compared to 83% of Americans.

 That being said, both Joe and Jolien’s house is almost guaranteed to contain all amenities such as running water and electricity.
 What’s more, while Joe pays a little bit more for his housing expenses, he has a substantially bigger house, which has on average 2.4 rooms per person.
-On the other hand, Jolien lives smaller in her 1.9 room apartment (OECD).
+On the other hand, Jolien lives smaller in her [1.9 room apartment](http://www.oecdbetterlifeindex.org/countries/netherlands/).

 So, she will likely leave the house more often.
 Luckily, if she does so during the night, she is more likely to feel safe, along with 82% of her fellow citizens.
 On the other side of the pond, Joe, along with 26% of his fellow citizens feel considerably less safe.
 And understandably so, despite all their guns, the homicide rate in the United States is considerably higher at 3.7 per 100k, compared to 0.6 in the Netherlands.
 But, what does this all mean for happiness?